Down Payment Assistance Program

 Am I eligible to apply?

-For an applicant to be eligible for the assistance, the following criteria must be met:
+In order to be eligible for assistance, the following criteria must be met:

-- That at least one applicant is a Canadian citizen
+- at least one applicant is a Canadian citizen;

-- The property is in Prince Edward Island
+- property is on Prince Edward Island; and

-- The applicant does not have the financial ability to pay 5% of the purchase price without assistance of the program
+- applicant does not have the financial ability to pay 5 per cent of the purchase price without assistance of the program

-- The applicant will have a satisfactory credit rating and must not have any defaulted outstanding debt obligation on file in the Province’s Central Default Registry
+The applicant will have a satisfactory credit rating and must not have any defaulted outstanding debt obligation on file in the Government of Prince Edward Island Central Default Registry.

-- The purchased property must be the applicant’s principal residence; rental properties, seasonal and recreational properties are not eligible
+The purchased property must be the applicant’s principal residence (and owner occupied as a single family residence); rental properties, seasonal and recreational properties are not eligible.
+A mobile home is eligible provided it is permanently affixed to a property owned by the applicant.

 How do I apply?

-- A Notice of Assessment from the Canada Revenue Agency (CRA), or a Proof of Income Statement (Option “C” Print Report) from CRA, for the prior tax year from each applicant
+- A Notice of Assessment from the Canada Revenue Agency (CRA) for the prior tax year from each applicant

-- A copy of the Applicant’s Birth Certificate or Passport
+- A copy of the Applicant’s Birth Certificate, or Passport, evidencing Canadian citizenship

-- A written verification of employment confirming your date of hire, position, annual income for 2018, employment status: Full Time, Part Time, Casual, Seasonal, Term and the probability for future or continued employment.
+- A written verification of employment confirming your date of hire, position, current annual income, employment status: Full Time, Part Time, Casual, Seasonal, Term and the probability for future or continued employment.

 What happens after I apply?

-After you apply for the program, Finance PEI will contact you to discuss your application and next steps to determine eligibility.
+After you apply for the program, a staff person of Finance PEI will contact you to discuss your application and the next steps to determine eligibility.

 Bruce Johnston, Senior Financial Analyst